using Pipe

 x |> eltype, x |> eltype |> nonmissingtype

-comparisons produce missing
+missing comparisons produce missing

 missing === missing, missing == missing, missing != missing, missing < missing